SUSE/machinery/docs/Packaging.md

 The RPM is maintained in the Open Build Service in the [systemsmamnagement:machinery](https://build.opensuse.org/project/show/systemsmanagement:machinery) project.
-The RPM bundles the gems it needs as well as the helper binary, so that there is one self-contained package, which can be easily installed, and doesn't expose any dependencies to the user.
+The RPM bundles the required gems as well as the helper binary, so that there is one self-contained package, which can be easily installed, and doesn't expose any dependencies to the user.